swadhinbharat/swadhinbharat.github.io/quotes.md

 - I'd rather be told the cruel truth than be fed gentle lies.
 - Knowledge is knowing that a tomato is a fruit; wisdom is not putting it in a fruit salad. - Miles Kington
 - There are three sides to every story
+- The voyage of discovery isn’t about new lands but having new eyes. - Marcel Proust